axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 A validator is an individual or institution that validates transactions and generates blocks within a blockchain by running a validator node.
 Blockchain protocols have their own parameters for what constitutes an acceptable validator and how it operates.

 There are three types of validators on Ronin: Validator Candidates, Standard Validators, and Governing Validators.
-Standard Validators participate in block production and operate Ronin Bridge.
-Governing Validators act as Standard Validators but also govern the network through proposals.
+Standard Validators participate in block production.
+Governing Validators govern the Ronin network through creating and voting on proposals, in addition to producing blocks like Standard Validators do.

-In this documentation, a distinction is made between a validator and a node operator.
-The former is responsible for managing the validator's profile, claiming rewards, and performing other GUI-related tasks, while the latter is in charge of setting up and running the client software on the node.

 It's also common to use the term "validator" to refer to the validator node itself.